American Literature and Culture Graduate Certificate

 - Complete the courses within three years.

-The liberal arts graduate certificate in American Literature and Culture requires four courses.
+The liberal arts graduate certificate in American Literature and Culture requires four courses or 16 credits.

 - Humanities course group (choose any two courses from this group)